mike706574/azure-auth-client-js/README.md

 const authClient = AuthClient.build(config);
 ```

 You can pass this guy around wherever you want.
-In a React or Redux app, injecting it via props or state seems like the best way to use it.
+In a React or Redux app, injecting it via props or state or middleware seems like the best way to use it.
 Eventually, there should be examples of doing this somewhere.

 ### Getting tokens